Rembrandtplein square in Amsterdam

 Those looking for a place to stay in and around Rembrandtplein Amsterdam will find that there is a large selection of hotels and hostels to choose from.
-The low budget Veteran hostel at Herengracht 561 may be a good choice for backbackers and students looking for a cheap place to stay near to the action, and it's not even too far from the museums, should you decide to leave the bars and clubs for long enough.
-Those looking for a more comfortable place to stay need not look too far either, as the Eden Rebrandt Square Hotel at Amstelstraat 17 offers all the comfort and luxury expected of a luxury four star establishment.
-Smaller, independent hotels can also be found in the surrounding areas, particularly the nearby, picturesque Seven Bridges area, in which the Seven Bridges Hotel at Reguliersgracht 31 is one of the most popular choices.
+The budget Veteran hostel at Herengracht 561 may be a good choice for backbackers and students looking for a cheap place to stay near to the action, and it's not even too far from the museums, should you decide to leave the bars and clubs for long enough.
+Those looking for a more comfortable place to stay need not look too far either, as the Hampshire Hotel at Amstelstraat 17 offers all the comfort and luxury expected of a luxury four star establishment.
+Holiday apartments can also be found in the surrounding areas, particularly the nearby, picturesque Seven Bridges area, in which the Seven Bridges Apartments at Reguliersgracht is one of the most popular choices.

 Hotels near Rembrandt Square